Godoy Cruz Antonio Tomba

 Club Deportivo Godoy Cruz Antonio Tomba is an Argentine sports club from Godoy Cruz, Mendoza.
-The club is best known for its football team, which will play in the Primera Nacional since 2026, the second top level of the Argentine football league system.
+The club is best known for its football team, which plays in the Primera Nacional since 2026, the second top level of the Argentine football league system.

 Other activities practised at Godoy Cruz are basketball, team handball, field hockey, tennis and volleyball.

 History

 Godoy Cruz was born as an institution in 1921.
 It all started when a group of friends gathered in the "Victoria Bar" (located opposite the departmental square at that time), decided to found a club, taking advantage of the boom at the time.
 Thus was born on 1 June 1921, the Club Sportivo Godoy Cruz with the novice presidency of Don Romero Garay.

 The club was officially founded on 21 June 1921 under the name "Sportivo Godoy Cruz", and changed to its current name on 25 April 1930 after the fusion with "Deportivo Bodega Antonio Tomba".
 In 1959, Godoy Cruz' stadium, the Estadio Feliciano Gambarte, was constructed.
 The stadium is nicknamed La Bodega (Spanish for "wine cellar") and holds 21,000 people.